 If your child wants to quit three weeks into the dance class, listen to why.
 Maybe it just isn't what she thought it would be and she'd rather do soccer than ballet.
 That's fine; part of finding our passions is to experiment.
 But if she wants to quit everything she starts, then something is getting in her way, and that something is almost certainly fear.
 She needs your help to work through her fear, or it will begin to pervade other areas of her life, and you'll find her shrinking back from trying new things in general.

 So help her work through those fears by playing with her about them, for instance, by playing dance class at home.
-Let her be the teacher while you're the student.
-Bumble and let her giggle at what a terrible student you are.
+Let her be the teacher while you're the bumbling student, and let her giggle at what a terrible student you are.
 Seeing someone who just can't do anything right will help her feel better about her own lack of perfection.

 If playing isn't enough and she needs to do some crying, that's okay too.
 Tell her that she needs to finish the six weeks of the class, and you're sorry it's so hard.
 If you've done enough playing, her feelings will be close enough to the surface that she'll probably cry.
 That's good -- exactly why you set the limit that she needs to stay in the class.
 A good cry may be all she needs to walk into the next class feeling more courageous, and come out feeling even better.